 Nest Cam can be trained to recognize familiar faces too.
 This makes searching and tagging videos featuring your nanny, kids, or other members of the household easy to access.
-All these features come at a steep price (over $170 per camera), but Nest can be a nanny cam, security cam, or video baby monitor for little ones.
+All these features come at a steep price (nearly $200 per camera), but Nest can be a nanny cam, security cam, or video baby monitor for little ones.

 More Nanny Cams You Might Like

 Every family has their own unique needs, so we want to make sure we review plenty of options for nanny cams.
 Here are some more options to consider if you’re shopping for a nanny cam or spy cam to protect your family.